 Surfing is big news in Wales and the country has, in recent years, established its very own Welsh Surfing Federation.
-So come the Tokyo 2020 Olympics, Wales could be entering its very own team to compete when surfing makes its debut as an Olympic sport!
-It’s no wonder surfing is so popular here – Welsh beaches provide ideal conditions for practising, and there’s even the world-first inland surf lagoon Surf Snowdonia.
-Porthcawl in South Wales has a vibrant surfing community and the Porthcawl Surf School offers everything from beginners’ lessons to women’s surf weekends.
+So come the Tokyo 2021 Olympics, Wales could be entering its very own team to compete when surfing makes its debut as an Olympic sport!
+It’s no wonder surfing is so popular here – Welsh beaches provide ideal conditions for practising, and there’s even the world-first inland surf lagoon at Adventure Parc Snowdonia in North Wales.
+Porthcawl in South Wales has a vibrant surfing community - Quest Expeditions offers everything from board and equipment hire to beginners’ and improvers' lessons.

 Harness the power of the wind at coastal locations around Wales and feel the unparalleled thrill of kitesurfing.
 Those who already have equipment and know-how can head straight to some of the country’s best beaches for the sport, including Newgale in Pembrokeshire, Llangennith on the Gower Peninsula, Porth Neigwl on the Llŷn Peninsula and Rhosneigr on Anglesey – not to mention surf hub Porthcawl.
 Beginner?
 The Big Blue Experience, based in Newgale, runs one and two-day courses for kitesurf starters suitable for ages 13 and up.

 Search for more information on kitesurfing.